 WOW- Women of the World- is a global movement of festivals and the people who make them.
-It is coming to Kathmandu for the first time on February 18th 2017 at the Nepal Administrative Staff College Lalitpur and will be convened by Jude Kelly, founder of WOW and Artistic Director of the Southbank Centre in partnership with the British Council.
-The event starts at 11am and runs until 8pm and is free and open to everyone!
-Join us!
+It came to Kathmandu for the first time on February 18th 2017 at the Nepal Administrative Staff College Lalitpur and was convened by Jude Kelly, founder of WOW and Artistic Director of the Southbank Centre in partnership with the British Council.
+The event started at 11am and ran until 8pm and was free and open to everyone!

 What is WOW?